Which Air Filter is Right for Your Health

-The flat, fiberglass air filters are the most basic type of home air filter.
-These filters do not generally improve your indoor air quality; instead, they were designed to protect the HVAC equipment from having larger contaminants infiltrate the system and damage the parts.
-As a result, they aren’t successful at removing indoor air pollutants, but only cost around $1 each.
+The flat, fiberglass air filters are the most plain home air filter type.
+These filters do not usually enhance your home’s air quality; instead, they were created to shelter the heating and cooling equipment from having larger contaminants infiltrate the system and ruin the parts.
+As a result, they remove less than 10% of pollutants in your indoor air, but only cost around $1 each.

-If you’re having trouble deciding which air filter is the best choice for your home, give Strand Brothers Service Experts a call today and we will walk you through your options to make the best decision for your family’s breathing air.
+If you’re having trouble deciding which air filter is the best choice for your home, give Service Experts Heating, Air Conditioning & Plumbing a call today and we will talk you through all the options and help you decide which air filter is best for your home’s air.